gmftbyGMFTBY/FeedbackPreference/README.md

 - [ ] Collecting more preference-based feedback samples from existing critique-tuned corpus
 - [x] Annotate High-quality Test Set
+- [ ] Examine the existing reward models and LLMs on our annotated feedback preference corpus
 - [ ] Training Llama2-7B Model with SFT and DPO
 - [ ] Reward Model for Feedback Preference